preetisawant/cloud-foundry/manage-capacity.md

 2. A table listing all the applications.
 Each row in the table displays resource information for that application.
 Expanding a row shows resource usage information for the various instances of that application.

   The first column in the table is a checkbox that determines if the corresponding application is to be included in the set of *Selected Apps* to be included in the chart at the top of the page.
-To include (or exlude) an application in the selected set, click on the correspondng checkbox.
+To include (or exclude) an application in the selected set, click on the corresponding checkbox.
 When an application is selected or unselected for inclusion in the set, the graph is refreshed.
 The _Selected Apps_ legend to the right of the bar chart indicates (in parenthesis) the number of applications currently selected for inclusion in the graph.

   The following information is displayed as columns in the applications table:
    * **Application Name**: the name of the application or application instance.
 If the user does not have permission to access the application, the application GUID is displayed instead.